Resume

 • UNSW Dean’s Honours List 2017

-Gungahlin College (public, non-selective)
+Gungahlin College, Canberra (public, non-selective)

 99.75 ATAR

-Atlassian, Linking Platform (Full Stack, P4 Software Engineer, Apr 2021-)
+Atlassian, Linking Platform (P40 Full Stack Software Engineer, Apr 2021-)

 • Reduced the cost of one of our microservices by 30.9%, and the entire team’s AWS bill by 24%

-Atlassian, Editor Platform (Frontend, Software Engineer, Jan 2020-Apr 2021)
+Atlassian, Editor Platform (Frontend Software Engineer, Jan 2020-Apr 2021)

 Westpac, Software Engineer, 6 month internship (2019)